 Lobster Bisque is a delicious and velvety soup, perfect as a starter or a main dish.
 This recipe has a simple lobster infused broth mixed aromatics, cream and chunks of juicy lobster meat.

 It’s easy to make and the results are always impressive!

-What is Lobster Bisque
+What is Lobster Bisque?

 How to Make Lobster Bisque